kubernetes/website/docs/concepts/policy/pod-security-policy.md

 **RunAsUser** - Controls the what user ID containers run as.

-- *MustRunAs* - Requires a `range` to be configured.
-Uses the first value of the range as the default.
-Validates against the configured range.
+- *MustRunAs* - Requires at least one `range` to be specified.
+Uses the minimum value of the first range as the default.
+Validates against all ranges.
 - *MustRunAsNonRoot* - Requires that the pod be submitted with a non-zero `runAsUser` or have the `USER` directive defined (using a numeric UID) in the image.
 No default provided.
-Setting `AllowPrivilegeEscalation=false` is strongly recommended with this strategy.
+Setting `allowPrivilegeEscalation=false` is strongly recommended with this strategy.
 - *RunAsAny* - No default provided.
 Allows any `runAsUser` to be specified.

 **SupplementalGroups** - Controls which group IDs containers add.

-- *MustRunAs* - Requires at least one range to be specified.
+- *MustRunAs* - Requires at least one `range` to be specified.
 Uses the minimum value of the first range as the default.
 Validates against all ranges.
 - *RunAsAny* - No default provided.
 Allows any `supplementalGroups` to be specified.

 ### Privilege Escalation

-These options control the `AllowPrivilegeEscalation` container option.
+These options control the `allowPrivilegeEscalation` container option.
 This bool directly controls whether the [`no_new_privs`](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt) flag gets set on the container process.
 This flag will prevent `setuid` binaries